-On the eve of the Brexit vote, in June 2016, we applied for our visas.
+We applied for our visas on the eve of the Brexit vote in June 2016.
 Two weeks later, after the majority of Brits had voted to leave the European Union, we told our friends and family we were moving to the other side of the world, to live, sight unseen.

 In September 2016, nine months after our resolution to relocate, we flew with our two sons (aged 14 and 17) from Brisbane to the UK.
-With two suitcases each, we flew to Edinburgh via London and caught a bus onto Glasgow.
+With two suitcases each, we flew to Edinburgh via London and caught a bus to Glasgow.
 We had moved to Scotland.

-Within three months we were living like locals.
-The boys were at school, we were in full-time employment and on days off we explored like tourists.
+Within three months, we were living like locals.
+The boys were at school, and we were in full-time employment and on days off, we explored like tourists.

-Nearly 5 years later, we are weeks away from achieving our goal and getting ‘settled status’ when our Indefinite Leave to Remain is approved.
+More than 5 years later, we have achieved our goal and have ‘settled status’ after our Indefinite Leave to Remain was approved.
 We have better full-time jobs with great career prospects and we are contributing to our local community in our own unique ways.

 We still miss our family and friends back in Australia but with the help of the Internet and WhatsApp, we communicate in words and pictures on a daily basis.
 Most importantly, we all understand that life goes on no matter where we live.
 Our love grows and at the end of the day we all look up at nearly the same stars at night.

-I finally came to the conclusions that we are more than just children who love our parents.
+I finally came to the conclusion that we are more than just children who love our parents.
 We are more than just parents who love our children.
 We are individuals who love life, with a beautiful life to live.
 So together, we chose to live our best possible life, where we want, now.